nitedani/shrink-ray/README.md

 This module adds a `res.flush()` method to force the partially-compressed response to be flushed to the client.

-Note that brotli does not currently support `flush`, so it is a no-op when using brotli compression.

 # Examples

 ## express/connect